Chief of Hearts: Plot

 When Homer attempts to bring a candy apple into a bank, he is mistaken for a gun-toting bank robber and sentenced by Judge Constance Harm to 100 hours of community service.
-While completing his community service, Homer offers Chief Wiggum a tasty parm sandwich.
+While completing his community service, Homer offers Chief Wiggum a sandwich.
 Wiggum is touched by the offer, and the two become instant friends.
 As the two spend time together, Wiggum confesses to Homer that he has very few friends because citizens fear him as a cop and other cops belittle him.
 Their moment is interrupted when the chief must rush to a robbery, where Wiggum is shot by a thug in Fat Tony's mob.
 Homer keeps a bedside vigil in the hospital until Wiggum awakes, but soon tires of Wiggum's neediness and goes to Moe's for a break.
 When Wiggum finds him there, he declares Homer to be a bad friend and demands that Eddie and Lou arrest him, but when they refuse the unlawful task, Wiggum yells at them and storms out.

 Later, Homer finds Wiggum on the same hillside where they first hung out together.
 When they spot Fat Tony and his mob counterfeiting Lacoste shirts, Homer and Wiggum are captured and thrown in the trunk of Tony's car to be taken to an execution site.
 The situation seems hopeless, but Homer expresses faith in Wiggum to find a way out.
 Wiggum rearranges the CDs to play "At Seventeen" by Janis Ian instead of a dramatic song, angering Tony.
 When Legs and Louie open the trunk, Wiggum uses items in it to knock them out and the two make their escape.
 They reconcile and proceed to hassle Ned Flanders with the police helicopter, tricking him into believing that God is convincing him to do embarrassing tasks.

 Meanwhile, Bart is introduced to a Japanese card game called "Battle Ball" at Dylan's birthday party.
 While it is never resolved whether Dylan is male or female, Bart becomes hooked on this game.
 His jargon and secretive behavior lead Principal Skinner to suspect Bart of dealing drugs.
 Marge cannot believe that Bart would become involved with drugs, but she becomes suspicious and searches his room.
 When he catches her rifling through his things, he shows her his Battle Ball gear and she is satisfied that his interests are legal.
 Bart is horrified, though, that Marge thinks the game is cute and decides to flush it down the toilet, causing it to overflow.